janzaczek/Java_Examples/README.md

-## These are some my most interesting projects from my java classes
+## These are some of my most interesting projects from my java classes
 ### This repo include: implemeted alghoritms, mini-games etc...